Readless

 "

-That quote explains why this SERP exists.
+That quote explains why people search for better news tools.
+According to Microsoft's 2025 Work Trend Index, employees are interrupted every two minutes during core work hours — roughly 275 times per day — by meetings, emails, or notifications.
 People are not asking for more AI news.
 They are asking for better filters, cleaner prioritization, and faster ways to see what matters without losing the source.

 • Best for: busy readers who want a fast morning catch-up.

-• Main strength: short summaries without fully hiding the original story sources.
+• Main strength: short summaries without hiding original story sources.

 • Main trade-off: lighter source-management depth than RSS-heavy tools like Feedly or Inoreader.

-If your real bottleneck is speed, Particle is a strong first pick.
-If your bottleneck is workflow control, foldering, or filtering rules, the next two tools will usually fit better.
+If your bottleneck is speed, Particle is the strongest first pick.
+If your bottleneck is workflow control, foldering, or filtering rules, the next tools fit better.

 Why People Choose ItWhat You GetBest FitMain Limitation